piegope/doc/docs/en/rdm/mac/commands/edit/batch/index.md

 Use my personal credentials
 		</td>
 		<td>
 This allows you to use one set of credentials to replace or emulate the ones from your Windows session.
-See My Personal Credentials topic.
 		</td>
 	</tr>
 	<tr>